jimrains/Gen2-UHF-RFID-Reader/README.md

 ![UHF Backscatter](uhf-annotated.png)

 If you are missing the EPC traces the most likely cause is a timing issue within the 'CRITICAL TIMING' section, as described above.
+If you are missing the RN16 traces your TAG is probably too far away and/or your TX gain is not high enough.

 ## Hardware: